Clinical Tools / Live calculator

 Potassium supplementation calculator

-Estimate potassium supplementation concentration math for small-animal fluid planning.
+Estimate potassium supplementation and delivery calculations for small-animal fluid planning.
 This tool shows mEq to add and the delivered mEq/hr at the entered fluid rate.
 It is arithmetic support only; verify the final plan against current protocol and reference.

 Input